crolfs47/odin-rails-flight-booker/README.md

  - Handles booking flights for 1-4 passengers
  - Users can select from a list of available flights that meet their search criteria
  - Prior to booking the selected flight, users input passenger information
- - Once flight is booked, confirmation page shows the trip summary with flight and passenger details
+ - Once flight is booked, confirmation page shows the trip summary with flight and passenger details and an email is sent to each passenger in the booking

 ## Languages/Technologies used:
  - Rails